 Salary and maintenance

-The spiraling domino-like effect on the entire organization is what costs the most.
+The spiralling domino-like effect on the entire organization is what costs the most.
 A bad hire disrupts your once positive and energetic company culture and lowers the bar for your once superstar employees.
 Bad habits spread like a virus.
 While the bad hire is still onboard the rest of your team needs to pick up the slack, the reduced morale kills productivity, and it won’t be long before standards drop.
-Meanwhile, the manager, who is already overloaded with work, gets sucked into the time-consuming cycle of handling complaints, giving feedback, handing out discipline and facilitating disciplinary process.
-Despite removing the bad hire, you will need to invest in time and money to reset the bad behaviours.
+Meanwhile, the manager, who is already overloaded with work, gets sucked into the time-consuming cycle of handling complaints, giving feedback, handing out discipline and facilitating the disciplinary process.
+Despite removing the bad hire, you will need to invest time and money to reset the bad behaviours through pre-employment checkups.